Course Outline

 Networking and Service Discovery for Government

-• Configuring DNS and Service Discovery to enhance service availability and performance
+• Configuring DNS and Service Discovery to enhance service availability

 • Exposing applications via Ingress to facilitate external access while maintaining security